• Recipes

 • Green onion – Nice on top.

-🍗 Optional Proteins and Vegetables (Precooked and Hot)
+🍗 Optional Proteins & Vegetables (Precooked & Hot)

 • Bell pepper, broccoli, cabbage, snow peas, etc.

 ✅ Pro Tip: Want plain fried rice without vegetables?
-Skip the peas and carrots—this recipe works great without them.
+Skip the peas and carrots—this recipe works perfectly with just egg and rice.

 Cooking rice in broth.